 Why did you choose U of M SPH?

 [Keenan] I was drawn to U of M SPH because of the school’s focus on health equity and antiracism.
 It was also an easy transition since I went to U of M-Morris for undergrad.
-I was impressed by the support network at the university for Native students.
+I was impressed by the supportive network at the university for Native students.
 I’ve met some great people, including Professor Rebecca Wurtz and Native American Outreach & Communications Associate Feather LaRoche, who made me feel very welcome, and made the transition from U of M-Morris flawless.

 What do you think of the school’s focus on antiracism?

 [Keenan] Our focus on antiracism is really important because we are trying to address a long history of wrongdoings.
 Looking at the treaties and policies instituted by the federal government, so many of them had white supremacist narratives built into them.
 When we look at the Indian Appropriations Act, Indian Civilization Act, and countless others, it is obvious that these policies are a foundation for the negative health outcomes that Native people experience.
-Being a school that benefits from generations of white supremacy, it is important to have something like SPAR to put words into action.
+Being a school that benefits from generations of white supremacy, it is important to have something like SPAR [the Strategic Plan for Antiracism] to put words into action.
 The focus on antiracism fosters an introspective and reflective analysis of the field, which will facilitate growth, and eradication of disparities.
 It is about righting the wrongs of history in pursuit of health equity.
 I have been incredibly happy with my education here.

 What do you like to do when you’re not in class?